Fixed Damage Attack

-- in Castlevania: Circle of the Moon, the Diana card gives your whip projectiles, but the strength of their attack is uneffected by leveling up. meaning at first, they are one hit kills for early enemies and the first boss, but by the end of the game, your normal whip attack will inflict more damage then most of them, although they are still very useful.
+- In Castlevania: Circle of the Moon, the Diana card gives your whip projectiles, but the strength of their attack is unaffected by leveling up.
+This makes them one hit kills for early enemies and the first boss, but by the end of the game, your normal whip attack will inflict more damage than most of them, although they are still very useful.

 - In many RPGs, characters suffering from the "Poison" status will often receive a fixed amount of damage at regular intervals; this may be a specific number, or a fixed percentage of their maximum HP.
 In either case, damage from Poison is exempt from the rules governing attacks and defense.